 We will consider this qualification in combination with other qualifications.
 Please contact the Admissions Office for more information.

-35 points overall with 17 at Higher Level including 6 in History at Higher Level and 5 in Mathematics at Standard Level (or 4 in Mathematics at Higher Level)
+35 points overall with 17 at Higher Level and 5 in Mathematics at Standard Level (or 4 in Mathematics at Higher Level)

 Irish Leaving Certificate (higher Level)

 Scottish Highers / Advanced Highers

 AA in Advanced Highers and AAABB in Highers, or A Advanced Higher and AAAAB in Highers